netstalk3r/globalrep/oauth2-password-behind-zuul/README.md

 * `security.oauth2.sso.loginPath` - login path for OAuth2 SSO
 * `security.oauth2.client` - OAuth2 client configuration
-* `security.oauth2.client.accessTokenUri` - url for obtaining access token, it is the uri of `AuthorizationServer`, note it is defined with service name from registry
+* `security.oauth2.client.accessTokenUri` - URI for obtaining access token, it is the URI of `AuthorizationServer`, note it is defined with service name from registry
 * `security.oauth2.client.clientId` - *client_id* that is specified on`AuthorizationServer`
 * `security.oauth2.client.clientSecret` - *client_secret* that is specified on`AuthorizationServer`
 * `security.oauth2.resource` - the same configuration as for Resource Service